ReginaAbena19/Fitness-Project-/README.md

 **What is Fitly?**

 Fitly is a web-based application that recommends a workout for a user based on the user’s target muscle group and whether they want to perform a workout at home or in the gym.
-Fitly integrates with an API called YouTube Data API to offer a user a repository of over 200 of the top-recommended workout videos hosted on YouTube, in addition to another API called Exercise DB with hundreds of exercises.
+Fitly integrates with an API to offer a user a repository of over 200 of the top-recommended workout videos hosted on YouTube, in addition to another API called Exercise DB with hundreds of exercises.

 **Why was Fitly built?**